-Other programs include sponsorships and donations, diversity website postings, minority career fairs, trade shows, and other recruiting events.
-We collaborate continuously with suppliers and partners to ensure that they adhere to our standards and those of international community.
+Other programs include sponsorships and donations, diversity website postings, minority career fairs, and recruiting at trade shows and other tech events.

 NVIDIA's compensation strategy has four key objectives: attract and retain the world's best talent; reward performance; focus on growth; and think in terms of total pay.
 Our total compensation packages are competitive, fair and structured to encourage employees to invest in the company's future.

 We provide employees with a comprehensive, higher-than-average benefits package (see NVIDIA benefits for more information).
 All employees have the opportunity to be shareholders in the company and have access to a generous employee stock purchase plan (ESPP).
 During the past year, nearly 85 percent of eligible employees participated in our ESPP, which brought an average return of approximately 36 percent of funds (as a percent of contribution) invested into the program by employees.

 Engagement and Retention (G4-26)